sabrinahu5/CS50-Final-Project/README.md

 and follow the URL.

 Upon entering the website, users must create an account with their first and last name, email address, password, and a password confirmation.
 The password must be greater than eight characters and contain at least one number.
 When creating a new account, an email verification with a randomly generated code is sent to users, which they must enter into the website before preceding.
-Once verified and logged in for the first time, the home page asks users to add their first subscription.
+Once verified and logged in for the first time, the home page allows users to add their first subscription.

 On the "add" page, users are asked to enter their subscription's name, type (Monthly, Yearly, or Free Trial.
 If it is a free trial, users are then asked to input the number of days' length.), and registration date.